 8. Wet Hot American Summer (2001)

-A critical and commercial failure upon its release, Wet Hot American Summer has since become a beloved comedy among fans.
+A critical and commercial failure upon its release, Wet Hot American Summer has become a beloved fan comedy.
 The film, directed by David Wain, parodies summer camp movies with its absurd humor, ensemble cast, and offbeat gags.
 Its unconventional comedic style, including scenes of talking vegetables and a talent show gone awry, has endeared it to audiences seeking a campy and irreverent experience.
 Wet Hot American Summer’s cult following eventually led to a prequel series and a sequel, further solidifying its place in comedy history.

 9. Scott Pilgrim vs. the World (2010)

 Despite director Edgar Wright’s distinct visual style and the film’s comic book-inspired storytelling, Scott Pilgrim vs. the World struggled to find an audience upon its release.
 However, its energetic pace, witty dialogue, and video game references have gained a passionate following in the years that followed.
 The film’s blend of romance, comedy, and action, coupled with Michael Cera’s endearing performance, has made it a favorite among fans of pop culture and geekdom.
 Scott Pilgrim vs. the World’s unique visual effects and comic book aesthetics continue to captivate viewers, solidifying its status as a cult classic.

 Despite critical acclaim, The Iron Giant failed to find an audience at the box office upon its release.
 However, over time, Brad Bird’s animated film about a young boy’s friendship with a giant robot has become cherished by both children and adults.
 The film’s heartfelt storytelling, memorable characters, and powerful themes of friendship, sacrifice, and the fear of the unknown have resonated with viewers.
 The Iron Giant’s poignant message and stunning animation have elevated it to the ranks of beloved animated classics.